Banana Coconut Bundt Cake

 - In a medium mixing bowl, whisk together the flours, salt, baking powder, baking soda and salt.

 - In a large mixing bowl, whisk together the sugar and eggs until fluffy, about 1 minute.
 Stir in cooled, melted butter and vanilla.
 Add flour mixture and mix gently until combined, do not over-mix.
+Fold in bananas and coconut.
 Spoon batter into prepared pan and bake 1 hour.

 - Cool cake in pan on a wire rack for 15 minutes.
 Run a knife or wooden skewer between the cake and the pan to help with releasing the cake.
 Flip the cake onto a rack and cool completely before glazing.